roytang/blog/content/replies/2010/10/c12z3mh/index.md

 - ipad
 ---

-Thanks for the suggestions! \n\nThe iPad was purchased for me by a friend, so I did not have any choice with the model.
+Thanks for the suggestions!

+The iPad was purchased for me by a friend, so I did not have any choice with the model.
 I don't have Wifi ubiquitously where I am, so the 3G is cool with me anyways. :D